coq/coq/doc/sphinx/language/core/basic.rst

    |Coq| uses an extensible parser.
 Plugins and the :ref:`notation
    system <syntax-extensions-and-notation-scopes>` can extend the syntax at run time.
-Some notations are defined in the prelude, which is loaded by default.
+Some notations are defined in the :term:`prelude`, which is loaded by default.
 The documented grammar doesn't include these notations.
 Precedence levels not used by the base grammar are omitted from the documentation, even though they could still be